VzBoT3D/VzBoT-Vz235/Assemblies & STL/Gantry/Motormounts/Supported Shaft Motor Mounts/Readme.md

+For the back motor mounts the old printed parts can be reused.

 All the hardware needed for the Front and Back motor mounts.

 | Quantity | Part                         | Image             | comment  | Links  |